 Again as m is increased the graph appears to approach another fixed curve.
 These asymptotic curves are universal (e.g. the same for the quadratic or sine maps, as you can roughly see from the applet).

-We define an operator T that accomplishes the functional composition and rescaling by a factor (as yet unknown).
+composition and rescaling by a factor (as yet unknown).
 Acting on any function f :

-T[f](x)=- f(f(-x/))
+T[f](x)=- f(f(-x/

 Note that T operates on (i.e. changes) the function f .
 In the context of the map functions for example